 Their coming together, which is draped in the delicious irony of the fact that Annie is inching towards a relationship with Tucker, the real object of Duncan’s affection – the scene where he actually meets illustrates rather starkly, and insightfully, how much of a fan’s relationship to their idol is based on self-serving perception, not reality, giving the film some rather interesting commentary on the nature of obsessive fandom – feels like it could actually happen.

 This stands in stark contrast to many rom-coms which although pleasingly escapist (it is the genre’s thematic bread and butter after all), don’t feel even remotely possible.

 But Juliet, Naked feels like a tale of two real people at critical junctures in their lives, both of whom are experiencing dawning, slow-moving epiphanies that are marked by the kinds of stumbles and falls, and backward steps and pauses that any of us will recognise in an instant.

-Punctuated with some witty, awkward dialogue, sterling performances from all the main performers with Byrne as Annie and Robertson as Jackson standouts, and a grounded sense of the tug-of-war between playing it safe and going for broke, Juliet, Naked, is an ineffable pleasure, a rom-com with substance and insight that colours its romance with the possible and the real while infusing just enough rose-tinted wonder to make it an aspirationally-pleasing real joy to watch.
+Punctuated with some witty, awkward dialogue, sterling performances from all the main performers (Byrne as Annie and Robertson as Jackson are standouts), and a grounded sense of the tug-of-war between playing it safe and going for broke, Juliet, Naked, is an ineffable pleasure, a rom-com with substance and insight that colours its romance with the possible and the real while infusing just enough rose-tinted wonder to make it an aspirationally-pleasing real joy to watch.